api3dao/oev-docs/docs/oev/overview/oev-auctioneer.md

 [OevAuctionHouse](/oev/overview/oev-network#oevauctionhouse) contract state and events at a given time.

-OEV auctioneer has two main responsibilities:
+OEV Auctioneer has two main responsibilities:

 1. Resolve auctions and award the winner.
 2. Confirm or contradict fulfillments.